You are currently viewing Why Air Sealing Your Attic Is Worth It: Boost Comfort & Slash Bills!

 4. Moisture Control

-Proper air sealing helps prevent the entry of moisture into the attic space, reducing the risk of mold growth and potential damage to your home’s structure.
+Proper air sealing helps prevent moisture from entering the attic, reducing the risk of mold growth and potential damage to your home’s structure.

 5. Pest Prevention

-Gaps and openings in the attic can serve as entry points for pests.
+Attic gaps and openings can serve as entry points for pests.
 Air sealing acts as a barrier, helping to keep unwanted visitors like rodents and insects out of your home.

 6. Long-Term Cost Savings

 While the initial investment in air sealing may seem like a hefty expense, it translates to long-term cost savings.
-Reduced energy bills, improved HVAC system efficiency, and minimized repair costs make air sealing a financially sound decision.
+The EPA estimates homeowners can save as much as 11% on energy costs with proper air sealing.

 7. Increased Lifespan of HVAC Systems